Brent-Knigge/highlight.php/README.md

 # highlight.php

 *highlight.php* is a server side code highlighter written in PHP that currently supports 176 languages.
-It's a port of [highlight.js](http://www.highlightjs.org) by Ivan Sagalaev that makes full use of the language and style definitions of the original JavaScript project..
+It's a port of [highlight.js](http://www.highlightjs.org) by Ivan Sagalaev that makes full use of the language and style definitions of the original JavaScript project.

 ## Get started